crkn-rcdr/OCR-Evaluations/README.md

 - `3x2 grid + PP-DocLayoutV3`
   - fixed tiling first, then layout-guided sub-segmentation inside each large tile using DocLayout-style parsing

-The important distinction is that DocLayout parsing can be used in two ways:

-- on the full page, where `PP-DocLayoutV3` detects headers, paragraphs, and other text regions directly from the original image and turns them into OCR subtiles
-- inside a fixed grid tile, where the page is first split into larger bands and then each band is subdivided again by layout detection

-That second approach is what this repo refers to as `3x2 grid + PP-DocLayoutV3`.
-It is the most aggressive segmentation strategy in the current tests and is closest to saying: do not trust a single whole-page OCR pass on a page like this; first reduce the page scale, then let the layout parser carve each large tile into smaller document-element regions.

 After testing, `3x2 grid + PP-DocLayoutV3` was the tiling strategy we kept because it returned the largest amount of text or word content on this page.
 The simpler